Wavix/w-alerts/README.md

 - Support for ratios, counts, and HTTP status checks, with the ability to combine multiple conditions.
 - REST API endpoint (`GET /status`) providing the state of all configured rules.
 - Compatibility with both aggregation-based and simple count-based Elasticsearch queries.
-- Dynamic rule management in development mode, allowing rules to be added or edited without restarting the application.
 - Operates without requiring a database, simplifying deployment and maintenance.
 - Status page HTML interface for visual monitoring of alerts and system status.